 Of all categories, this is the most limited.
 It serves only one purpose and that is the application of force to resolve a violent situation.
 This can range from a weekend combat course for the public to take down and control tactics for police and orderlies in mental hospitals.
 Or it can go as far as military (CQC or H2H) and killing techniques.
 It is for high-risk situations that must be resolved immediately.
 The techniques are simple, effective and often brutal.
 You don't have to spend five years learning them.
 Most of these can be taught in well under three months, if not an intensive weekend.

 Unless you are actively involved in a lifestyle where you are constantly in danger, solely focusing on this aspect over the long term is both paranoid and, literally, a macho fantasy.
-There is so much more to the "martial arts" and dwelling exclusively on this aspect is a horrible squandering of something that can be much, much richer and deeper.
+There is so much more to complete proper training; and dwelling exclusively on this aspect is a horrible squandering of something that can be much, much richer and deeper.
 It should be pointed out, that violence is an extreme, but an extreme that still exists in a world of laws, rules and repercussions.
-And these are very real factors that must be dealt with in the aftermath of using self defense tactics.
+And there are very real factors that must be dealt with in the aftermath of using these violent tactics.
 So, the better public classes will also deal extensively with the psychological and legal issues that arise from using force.

-This is the flower of westernized "martial arts".
-It also is what most schools teach.
-Benefits from the "martial arts" are often found in this category.
+This is the apex of the westernized "martial arts".
+It also is what many schools teach.
+Many benefits from this "martial arts" regimem are found here.
 Self-confidence, exercise, courtesy, mental focus and self-control are just some of the attributes.
-Social interactions are also found here, friendships, social groups and community are common by-products of a "martial arts" school.
+Social interactions are also found here, friendships, social groups and community are common by-products of this kind of school.

 Under this, troubled children often bloom, their grades improve and unacceptable behavior subsides as they get farther and farther into the art.
 It has positive, proven benefits for children and adults with Attention Deficit Disorder.

 Tournament fighting is a demanding and challenging sport that requires great dedication and intensive practice.
-There are entire marital art styles dedicated to sport and competition (Tae Kwon Do is the national sport of Korea).
+There are entire styles dedicated to sport and competition (Tae Kwon Do is the national sport of Korea).
 Whereas this category encourages aggressive behavior in youth, it often helps in safely channeling young and aggressive energy.
 It also is sport you can personally participate in with levels ranging from inner-school to international competitions.
 The style and the level of the competition determine the safety and the rules.
 It also can be a family event, with family members attending tournaments to cheer on and encourage the participant, if not participating themselves.
+A caveat.
+Sport training does not prepare one for a violent encounter on the street.
+It tends to lead one to disaster.

 Putting it bluntly, no other category has done so much for the popularity of the